kiuwan/java-api-client/README.md

   - Get the differences of defects between two analysis.
   - Get basic information of an action plan. (*)
   - Get all defects in an action plan. (*)
+  - Get the defects that did not make to pass a checkpoint. (*)
+  - Get the files for a concrete rule that did not pass a checkpoint. (*)
+  - Get delivery details. (*)
   - Get pending defects of an action plan. (*)
   - Get removed defects of an action plan. (*)
   - Get rule documentation. (*)